 Margaret Pratt, a past CIPFA president and member of the CIPFA Ethics working group, gave a talk on 'Ethics under Pressure'.
 Margaret took us through the results of the recent CIPFA Ethics survey, highlighting the worrying statistics demonstrating the extent of pressure to act unethically that many CIPFA members have felt, most notably in the health sector.
-Margaret shared her own experiences of this, and you can view the presentation delivered here.
+Download Margaret's presentation.

 Next, Cliff Dalton, Head of CIPFA Advisory Networks, gave an update on CIPFA's review into financial resilience in local authorities.
 To set the context, Cliff highlighted that around 65% of the UK government's spending is protected or ring fenced, including the NHS, defence and international aid, and therefore most of the cuts to public services have been borne by the remaining 35%, which includes local government.
 Local authorities have responding by re-imagining their statutory services, tapping into the flexibility of how these services can be provided.
 Cliff suggested there was a gap in the Codes of Practice CIPFA issues for local authorities, these currently being; The Code of Practice on Local Authority Accounting (backward focused) and the Prudential Code for Capital Finance in Local Authorities (forward focused), but nothing exists to assess 'where an organisation is now'.
 The new financial management Code aims to address this.
-The slides from Cliffs presentation can be seen here.
+Download Cliff's presentation.

 Lastly, Paul Blacklock from Gateshead hospitals, gave a useful insight into the benefits of organisational coaching, how this differs from mentoring and how a 'coaching culture' has been developed at Gateshead Health NHS Trust.
 One of the key differences between mentoring and coaching is that mentoring focuses on career and personal development whereas coaching focuses on specific development areas or issues at work.
 Importantly, coaching helps individuals to learn rather than simply teaching them, this bringing benefits to both the individual and organisation.
-Paul's presentation can be viewed here.
+Download Paul's presentation.

 Presented by Mike Newberry and Phil Wherry from the National Audit Office (NAO), a mix of CIPFA and AAT colleagues gathered at the NAO office in Newcastle in July 2019 for a CPD session on how to get the most from the visit of an external auditor.